http4s/http4s/src/site/index.md

 ## Choose your backend

-Http4s supports running the same service on multiple backends.
+http4s supports running the same service on multiple backends.
 Pick the deployment model that fits your needs now, and easily port if and when your needs change.

-### Blaze
+### blaze

-[Blaze](http://github.com/http4s/blaze) is an NIO framework.
-Run Http4s on Blaze for maximum throughput.
+[blaze](http://github.com/http4s/blaze) is an NIO framework.
+Run http4s on blaze for maximum throughput.

 ```scala
 object BlazeWebSocketExample extends App {